-The starting sequence is initiated - release

-the key immediately the engine starts

-cranking (the key returns to position 'II').

-The engine will continue to crank

-automatically until the engine starts.
-Note

-that operation of position 'I' electrical

-functions will be interrupted during engine
+The starting sequence is initiated.
+Note that operation of position 'l' electrical functions will be interrupted during engine cranking.

-cranking.

-NOTE: The gear selector position 'P' or 'N' must be selected before the engine will start.
+Note: The gear selector position 'P' or 'N' must be selected before the engine will start.

 STARTING

 Never start or leave the engine running in an unventilated building - exhaust gases are poisonous and contain carbon monoxide, which can cause unconsciousness and may even be fatal.